 Parvati does not lose her hope or her resolve to win over Shiva.
-She begins to live in mountains like Shiva, engage in the same activities as him, one of asceticism, yogin and tapas; it is this aspect of Parvati that is deemed to be that of goddess Brahmacharini.
+She begins to live in mountains like Shiva, engages in the same activities as him, one of asceticism, yogin, and tapas; it is this aspect of Parvati that is deemed to be that of Goddess Brahmacharini.
 Her ascetic pursuit draws his attention and awakens his interest.
 He meets her in disguised form, tries to discourage her, telling her Shiva’s weaknesses and personality problems.
-Parvati refuses to listen and insists in her resolve.
+Parvati refuses to listen and insists on her resolve.
 Shiva finally accepts her and they get married.

 Significance of Maa Brahmacharini

 On the 2nd day of Navratri, Maa Brahmacharini is worshipped.
 The form of Goddess Brahmacharini signifies love, loyalty, wisdom, and knowledge.
 The facade of Maa Brahmacharini symbolizes simplicity.
 She holds a rosary in one hand and a Kamandal in other.
 Maa Brahmacharini, the word “Brahm” refers to Tapa and her name means -the one who performs Tapa.
 Going by the story, she was born to Himalaya.
 Devrishi Narada influenced her thoughts and as a result, she practiced tough tapa or penances as she was determined to obtain Lord Shiva.

 Important facts about Maa Brahmacharini

 - Origin: After the Shailputri form, the Mother Goddess took birth at the home of Daksha Prajapati, as his daughter, Sati, who was born to marry Shiva.
 This unmarried form of the Mother Goddess is worshiped as Brahmacharini.

 - Meaning: The word “Brahm” refers to Tapa and her name means – The one who performs Tapa.